danm0nster/mvjrqa-replication/README.md

 (Goldberger et al., 2000), and described in an original publication (Shafiei et al., 2023).

+Note: There are errors in the file `PerformanceScores.csv` from the PhysioNet dataset that were not corrected at the time of publication, so we provide a corrected version here, named `PerformanceScores_fixed.csv` which is the version used in the scripts for analyzing the empirical data.

 ## List of scripts and their use

 The main function mvjrqa() to perform MvJRQA analysis is contained in the